frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_patient_summary

-> **AI Analysis:** This procedure retrieves a consolidated summary of a specific patient's clinical and financial history by calculating their total number of encounters, last visit date, and the sum of all associated charges.
-Its purpose is to provide a quick, high-level overview of a patient's activity, likely for display on a dashboard or patient lookup screen.
+> **AI Analysis:** This procedure retrieves a consolidated summary for a specific patient, including their demographic details, total number of encounters, and the date of their most recent visit.
+It also calculates the cumulative financial charges associated with all their medical encounters, providing a combined clinical and financial overview.
-Data aggregation and reporting
+Operation Type: Data aggregation and reporting
-This procedure serves as a key data source for a "patient-at-a-glance" feature within an application.
-It supports administrative, clinical, and billing workflows by providing a quick reference to a patient's engagement and financial status with the healthcare provider.
+Role in Business Processes: This procedure is designed to populate a patient summary view or dashboard within a healthcare application.
+It allows clinical or administrative staff to quickly access a high-level overview of a patient's activity and financial history in a single request.

 **Definition:**
 ```sql